-Tunnel boring pests are primarily rodents, most often moles and mice, but
+Tunnel boring pests are primarily rodents, most often

+your garden in two ways.
 First, they eat vegetables in the garden.
 They attack

 both the root crops and above ground crops.
 It can be really disappointing

-to grow carrots with great tops and a wide root protruding from the soil only to find a mole has
+to grow carrots with great tops and a wide root protruding from the soil,

-you know the dis-appointment these pests can inflict.
+the damage these pests inflict.

-A second problem with tunneling rodents is disruption of the root system.
+A second problem with tunneling rodents, is disruption of the root system.

 In their tunneling effort, they do not care about the primary or secondary

-root system from tunneling moles.
+weakened root system from tunneling moles.